Bacteria: Metabolism

+Reproduction and growth

 Unlike in multicellular organisms, increases in cell size (cell growth) and reproduction by cell division are tightly linked in unicellular organisms.
 Bacteria grow to a fixed size and then reproduce through binary fission, a form of asexual reproduction.
 Under optimal conditions, bacteria can grow and divide extremely rapidly, and some bacterial populations can double as quickly as every 17 minutes.
 In cell division, two identical clone daughter cells are produced.
 Some bacteria, while still reproducing asexually, form more complex reproductive structures that help disperse the newly formed daughter cells.
 Examples include fruiting body formation by myxobacteria and aerial hyphae formation by Streptomyces species, or budding.
 Budding involves a cell forming a protrusion that breaks away and produces a daughter cell.

 In the laboratory, bacteria are usually grown using solid or liquid media.
 Solid growth media, such as agar plates, are used to isolate pure cultures of a bacterial strain.
 However, liquid growth media are used when the measurement of growth or large volumes of cells are required.
 Growth in stirred liquid media occurs as an even cell suspension, making the cultures easy to divide and transfer, although isolating single bacteria from liquid media is difficult.
 The use of selective media (media with specific nutrients added or deficient, or with antibiotics added) can help identify specific organisms.

 Most laboratory techniques for growing bacteria use high levels of nutrients to produce large amounts of cells cheaply and quickly.
 However, in natural environments, nutrients are limited, meaning that bacteria cannot continue to reproduce indefinitely.
 This nutrient limitation has led the evolution of different growth strategies (see r/K selection theory).
 Some organisms can grow extremely rapidly when nutrients become available, such as the formation of algal and cyanobacterial blooms that often occur in lakes during the summer.
-Other organisms have adaptations to harsh environments, such as the production of multiple antibiotics by streptomyces that inhibit the growth of competing microorganisms.
+Other organisms have adaptations to harsh environments, such as the production of multiple antibiotics by Streptomyces that inhibit the growth of competing microorganisms.
 In nature, many organisms live in communities (e.g., biofilms) that may allow for increased supply of nutrients and protection from environmental stresses.
 These relationships can be essential for growth of a particular organism or group of organisms (syntrophy).